orey/papers/docs/research/about-ml.md

 For sure, the reasoning is bad: Data was, at the beginning, the fruit of a structured and standardized business, and machine learning will just find back some dimensions already present in the data in the first place.
 Generally, those discovery will established very challenge-able correlations that can be analyzed as relevant or not, only by the ones knowing the business domain.

-## Belief 5: The average wins
+## Belief 5: The average wins and that's OK

-If we need billions of data to determine an interpolation function, we will create an interpolation function with a good score on the particular data that were used for the training.
-But that phenomenon will have an "averaging" effect.
-Indeed, statistically, the interpolation function can be quite efficient on many data but maybe not so efficient on marginal data.
+If we need billions of data to determine an interpolation function, we will create an interpolation function that will tend to favor the average data.
+And the fact is, some phenomena are not correctly represented with averages, but more with signal having a certain diversity.
+The more data, the more the non average data (particular cases, legitimous singular points) will be erased in the resulting interpolation function.

-In a certain way, the model could erase the specificity and the particular cases.
-If some singular points are clearly errors of the algorithm itself, we risk creating the reverse phenomenon: Erase the margin cases under billions of average cases.
+The belief is in the fact that seeing the world through average is OK, whereas most of the time, the diversity is the real nature of the world.

 ## Philosophical aspects on science